lochanchugh/PasswordManager/README.md

 # PasswordManager
- An AES encyription supported Password Manager based on SWiftData.
+ An AES encyription supported Password Manager based on SwiftData and keychain.